flemingNico/PFDA-Final-Project/proposal.md

 ## Milestones

 - Week 1
-  1. Set up frame at least 1 & 2 of animation by procedurally generating particles.
+  1. Learn how to display more than 2 frames of animation with at least 8 frames.
-  2. Set background to specific color.
+  2. Set up window in which animation will play and set its solid background.

 - Week 2
-  1. Goal 1
+  1. Set up frames of animation by procedurally generating particles.
-  2. Goal 2
+  2. Research RGB values for colors in animation.

 - Week N (Final)
-  1. Goal 1
+  1. Finish setting up frames through procedural generation.
-  2. Goal 2
+  2. Learn how to loop that animation to play several times until quit.